Hawala scandal: Discovery of involvement of politicians

 Those accused included L. K. Advani, V. C. Shukla, Devi Lal, Sharad Yadav, Balram Jakhar, and Madan Lal Khurana. and an entrepreneur from Hyderabad Anwar Alvi.The list contained politicians from multiple political parties including BJP, INC, SJP and Janata Dal, and one independent, with amounts varying between Rs.
 50,000 to Rs.
 7.5 crore.
 The prosecution that followed was partly prompted by a public interest petition (see Vineet Narain), but the court cases of the Hawala scandal eventually all collapsed without convictions.
 Many were acquitted in 1997 and 1998, partly because the hawala records (including diaries) were judged in court to be inadequate as the main evidence.
 The Central Bureau of Investigation's role was criticized.
 In concluding the Vineet Narain case, the Supreme Court of India directed that the Central Vigilance Commission should be given a supervisory role over the CBI.

-L. K. Advani resigned because of the scandal.
-Later in June, 2015 he said, "I quit over Hawala because I listened to my conscience".
+L. K. Advani resigned as MP in 1996 because of the scandal, before being re-elected in 1998.
+Later in June 2015 he said, "I quit over Hawala because I listened to my conscience".
 This statement was seen as a "veiled message" to Lalit Modi to also take moral responsibility over Modigate scandal.